-Digital textile printing is an inkjet-based printing method which enables printers to print high-quality designs on an extensive range of fabrics.
+Digital textile printing is an inkjet-based printing method that enables printers to print high-quality designs on an extensive range of fabrics.

 Reactive dyes are known for their bright colours, good colour fastness properties and ease of application.
 The majority of apparel and garment manufacturers use fabrics dyed with reactive dyes.

-Reactive dyes are more environmentally friendly as all bonding chemicals are applied directly on fabrics during fabrics pre-treatment process.
+Reactive dyes are more environmentally friendly as all bonding chemicals are applied directly on fabrics during the pre-treatment process.
 Despite these good qualities, reactive dyes are more difficult to process.

 Reactive dyes for cotton, viscose and silk

 Cotton is a natural fibre that, especially within the fashion industry, is widely used for clothing because of its high moisture control, comfort and durability.
 With a digital textile printing machine, you can print on cotton.

 To obtain the highest quality possible, most digital printers use reactive inks since this type of ink provides the highest wash fastness for prints on cotton.